auth0-samples/auth0-vue-samples/03-Calling-an-API/README.md

 # Scenario #3 - Calling an External API

-This scenario is very similar to Scenario 2, in that it demonstrates making an API call.
-For this scenario, an additional endpoint has been included that requires the bearer token to be an access token (as provided during the authentication flow), and is validated with the audience set to the identifier of your API as set up in the Auth0 dashboard.
+For this scenario, an API endpoint `/api/external` has been included in the Express server that requires a bearer token to be supplied as a bearer token in the `Authorization` header (as provided during the authentication flow).
+This uses the [`express-jwt`](https://github.com/auth0/express-jwt) middleware to validate the token against the identifier of your API as set up in the Auth0 dashboard, as well as checking that the signature is valid.

 ## Configuration